tldraw/ai/README.md

 }
 ```

 When the user creates a new prompt, the ai module will create a new instance of each transform to be used for that prompt only.
 This means that you can stash whatever data you wish on the instance.
-See the examples in `example/client/transforms` for reference.
+See the examples in `example/client/transforms` as a reference.

 ### The hooks